This post was most recently updated on September 29th, 2020

 Welcome to Part Two of my easy tutorial on how to put ribbon on a Christmas tree!

-Next, you will add each ribbon bundle you created in the previous step to your Christmas tree.
+In Step 6, you will add each ribbon bundle to your Christmas tree.
 This is where the magic starts to happen!

 Secure first ribbon bundle.